Courses on the 2018 Funded Course List are subsidised for students who commence their training between 1 January and 31 December 2018.

 - Meet other social needs, such as foundation skill courses.

-The funded course list will be regularly reviewed, and courses added as required by industry needs.
-This will signal which courses industry needs for jobs growth and allow the training market to keep up with the changing needs of the economy.
+The funded course list is regularly reviewed, and courses added as required by industry needs, to support jobs growth.
+This allows the training market to keep up with the changing needs of the economy.

-Subsidies for students in the 2017 year will apply as follows:
+Subsidies for students in 2018 are available as follows:

-- 2017 subsidies will apply to all new eligible students who commence their training on or after 1 January 2017.
+- 2018 subsidies apply to all new eligible students who commence their training on or after 1 January 2018.

-- 2017 subsidies will apply (as of 1 January 2017) to all eligible students who commenced their training prior to 2017, provided that their course is on the 2017 funded course list.
+- 2018 subsidies apply (as of 1 January 2018) to all eligible students who commenced their training prior to 2018, provided that their course is on the 2018 funded course list.

-- 2016 subsidies will continue to apply for all students who commenced their training prior to 2017 for courses that are not on the 2017 funded course list.
+- 2016 subsidies will continue to apply for all students who commenced their training prior to 2017 for courses that are not on the 2017 funded course list or the 2018 funded course list.

 Jobs and training needs

-The funded course list has been used to create regional Jobs and training needs reports.
-These reports will assist training providers to better align their proposed delivery in 2017 with the stated objectives of Skills First.
+The 2018 funded course list has been used to create regional Jobs and Training Needs Reports.
+These reports will assist training providers to better align their proposed delivery in 2018 with the stated objectives of Skills First.

 For more information, see: